Spinal Stenosis Treatment

 Conservative & Surgical Pain Management Services in Texas

 Spinal stenosis is a disorder in which the spinal canal narrows, leading to back pain and leg pain that comes and goes with activities such as walking.
 Although stenosis can occur in all areas of the spine, it most commonly affects the lumbar (lower) spine.
-However, when spinal stenosis occurs in the back, it produces pressure on the spinal cord and may affect gait, bowel and bladder function.
+When spinal stenosis occurs in the back, it produces pressure on the spinal cord and may affect gait, bowel and bladder function.
 Thus spinal stenosis almost always requires spinal treatment.
-Since it most commonly results from a combination of aging and degeneration of the spine, stenosis usually affects people over 60 years of age.
+Since it most commonly results from a combination of aging and degeneration of the spine, stenosis usually affects people over 50 years of age.
 However, the disorder also occurs in younger people who have abnormally small spinal canals from birth.

 Since spinal stenosis gives the spinal cord and nerves less room to move, they can become irritated and inflamed.
 Stenosis in the lower back can cause pain in both the back and legs, with the pain becoming worse when walking or standing for a prolonged period of time.
 Rest, which takes pressure off the nerve roots, may ease or even eliminate these symptoms.